vhscom/after-dark/README.md

 Lazyloading prioritizes when and how images and more are downloaded, making perceived performance faster and reducing page load times for improved SEO.
 When activated, lazyloading will begin working automatically.
 No JavaScript configuration is necessary.

+**What makes it _Intelligent_?** To save unnecessary HTTP requests lazy-loading applies only to page content.
+If no lazyloaded content is detected on a page when the site is generated, the feature will not be activated and the lazysizes library will not be loaded.

 To activate lazyloading, add the `lazyload` value to the `class` attribute of your images/iframes in conjunction with a `data-src` and/or `data-srcset` attribute:

 ```html